Parisson/TimeSide/README.rst

 0.5.5

- * All processor folder (analyzer, grapher, etc...) are now a real plugin repositoris : you can now drop processors in them and play !
+ * All processor folders (decoder, analyzer, grapher, encoder) are now real plugin repositories : you can just drop processors in it and play!
+ * TimeSide can be installed without Aubio, Yaafe nor Vamp : it should be easier to install on old distributions for which those librairies are difficult or impossible to compile
+ * Experimental : add a django web server with a REST API (see Interface : web server)
  * Encoder : add an Opus encoder
- * Experimental : add a django web server with a REST API (see Interface : web server)
  * AubioPitch: prevent NaN in result by converting them to zero
  * Yaafe analyzer: simplify adaptation of process frames from TimeSide to Yaafe
  * LimsiSad: add a default value for parameter sad_model
+ * Fix various NaN and Inf and PEP8 issues also many PyFlake warnings
  * Full Travis integration
- * Fix various NaN and Inf and PEP8 issues also many PyFlake warnings
+ * Thanks to all contributors!

 0.5.4